How to get rid of snails – wave goodbye to these greedy plant-eaters

 How to get rid of snails

-Getting rid of snails is more about prevention than cure – so if you can identify what they love and eliminate it from your garden or protect it so that they can't reach it, snails will be discouraged from coming in.
+Like getting rid of carpenter bees, getting rid of snails is more about prevention than cure – so if you can identify what they love and eliminate it from your garden or protect it so that they can't reach it, snails will be discouraged from coming in.
 Equally, create conditions that snails hate and they're likely to be snapped up by predators or unlikely to be attracted in the first place.

 How do you know you have a snail problem?
 Their favorite time to be out and about is after dusk or in the rain, and they’re present in larger numbers from spring to autumn.
 In the daytime, snails hide somewhere shady, beneath leaves, low branches, planters or under the rim of containers.